 In 2014, HPP-Brasil began the Farmers’ Clubs Program in Brazil with five projects located in Cansanção, Quijingue, Monte Santo, Tucano, and Itiúba.
-The Farmers’ Club mobilizes small-scale farmers to work together to diversify crops, increase crop yields, and implement soil and water conservation methods.
-The Farmers’ Clubs Program organizes farmers into support groups, which are then trained in sustainable farming methods.
+Farmers’ Clubs mobilizes small-scale farmers to work together to diversify crops, increase crop yields, and implement soil and water conservation methods.
+The Program also organizes farmers into support groups, which are then trained in sustainable farming methods.
 This training results in increased productivity, income, and food security for farmers and their families.

 Two new projects were added in 2015, one in Filadélfia and one in Queimadas.
 Farmers' Clubs currently operates a total of five projects in Brazil, which are located in Cansanção, Quijingue, Tucano, Filadélfia, and Queimadas.

 Within its first year, the program reached a total of 5,100 farmers in Brazil.
 In 2015 the program reach expanded from 5 to 11 municipalities, helping over 100 communities.
 Activities over the last year were focused on animal rearing and vegetable gardens, which provide income for farmers to earn money for investing in their property.
 The program has reached 8,000 farmers through meetings, training events, fairs, municipal events, and personal visits.
 Read more about Farmer's Clubs.